LiveSplit/LiveSplit.github.io/faq.md

 order: 4
 ---
 **Q: How do I develop an Auto Splitter?**
-A: The Auto Splitter Documentation is a very useful resource and guide for developing Auto Splitter components and ASL scripts.
-If you need further help, feel free to contact [CryZe](https://twitter.com/CryZe107) or [wooferzfg](https://twitter.com/wooferzfg) on Twitter.
+A: The [Auto Splitter Documentation](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md) is a very useful resource and guide for developing Auto Splitter components and ASL scripts.
+If you need any further help, feel free to contact {% include icon-twitter.html username=site.cryze_username %} or {% include icon-twitter.html username=site.wooferzfg_username %} on Twitter.

 **Q: Is there a way to report bugs?**
-A: If you find a bug in LiveSplit, simply contact [wooferzfg](https://twitter.com/wooferzfg) or [CryZe](https://twitter.com/CryZe107) on Twitter.
-You can also go to the [LiveSplit Issues](https://github.com/LiveSplit/LiveSplit/issues) page and make a new issue.
+A: If you find a bug in LiveSplit, simply contact {% include icon-twitter.html username=site.wooferzfg_username %} or {% include icon-twitter.html username=site.cryze_username %} on Twitter.
+You can also go to the [LiveSplit Issues](https://github.com/LiveSplit/LiveSplit/issues) page and make a new issue.FA

 **Q: Is LiveSplit open source?**
 A: LiveSplit is open source and can be found on [GitHub](https://github.com/LiveSplit/LiveSplit).
 We want the community to be able to extend LiveSplit and to add additional features that we might not have the time to add right away.
 Components are great for doing this, as they can simply work as add-ons and anyone can create them.

 **Q: I want to develop a component and can’t find any documentation.**
 A: We’ll create documentation as soon as possible.